I'm Not the Only One: Music video

 The cycle of infidelity is the main theme of both the video and the song.
 It starts with a shot of the couple's house with Agron telling Messina that she made him breakfast, but he says he is in too much of a rush to eat it.
 She walks him out, and then he goes straight to a bar and does shots with his mistress, while Agron's character drinks alcohol and pieces together her husband's indiscretions.
 While Smith performs in the saloon, Agron proceeds to uncork a bottle of white wine in the middle of her neighbourhood liquor store, drink away her problems, and then eventually set fire to Messina's possessions.
 At the end of the video, she welcomes him back home as if nothing had happened.

+In France, the music video was broadcast throughout the day with a warning Not advised to kids under 10 years old (in French : déconseillé aux moins de 10 ans) in some channels following a sex scene in a dark room and some others scenes who aren't destined at a young public (auto-destruction images, violent scenes etc...).
+Some others broadcast after 10:00 but with no warning.

-As of January 2023, the video has received over 1.5 billion views.
+As of December 2024, the video has received over 1.7 billion views.

 Usage in media

-The song is featured in the television shows The Flash and Suits.
+In Brazil, the song was part of the international soundtrack to the telenovela Babilônia (2015).
+The song is also featured in the television shows The Flash and Suits.